 How to Maintain Confidentiality in Healthcare

 Confidentiality is essential for healthcare workers, but it’s not always clear-cut.
 There are situations when professionals have to maintain confidentiality.
-Then, there are exceptions where confidentiality duties may have to be waived to protect people’s safety.
+But there are also exceptions where confidentiality rules may have to be waived to protect people’s safety.

 Healthcare workers and those in the social care sector must maintain confidentiality about any information relating to: